 Max Lundberg began his ski teaching career at Alta in 1961, working with the Engen Ski School.
 He was certified by the Intermountain Ski Instructors Association (ISIA) in 1962.
-IN 1964 Max became Ski School Manager for Alta Ski Lift Company, and remained in that position until he left in 1986 to become PSIA’s Education Foundation Director.
+In 1964, Max became Ski School Manager for Alta Ski Lift Company, and remained in that position until he left in 1986 to become the Professional Ski Instructors of Ameria's (PSIA, formerlly ISIA) Education Foundation Director.
 In 1995, he became Director of Development and Operations at White Pine Ski Area in Pinedale, Wyoming.

-Mas was a member of the ISIA Board of Directors from 1965 to 1974, and held positions of President, Education Vice President, and PSIA and ISIA Certification Vice President.
-He was selected as a member of the PSIA Demonstration Team and was chief demonstrator for the USA at the International Congress of Ski Instructors (INTERSKI), held in 1968 in Aspen, CO.
-In 1971, Max was Captain of the USA INTERSKI Demo Team in Garmish, Germany.
+Max was a member of the ISIA Board of Directors from 1965 to 1974, and held positions of President, Education Vice President, and PSIA and ISIA Certification Vice President.
+He was selected as a member of the PSIA Demonstration Team and was Chief Demonstrator for the first U.S. Interski (International Ski Congress), held in 1968 in Aspen, CO.
+In 1971, Max was Captain of the U.S. Interski Demo Team in Garmish, Germany.
 He also coached the PSIA National Demo Team from 1973 to 1978.